Feynman Rules for Scalar Conformal Blocks: Feynman-like Rules

 We stress that the OPEs $\mathcal{O}_{\sigma_{1}}(x_{a_1})\mathcal{O}_{\sigma_2}(x_{a_2})\sim\mathcal{O}_{k_{\alpha_1}}(x_{a_2})$ and $\mathcal{O}_{\sigma_{n}}(x_{a_n})\mathcal{O}_{\sigma_{n-1}}(x_{a_{n-1}})\sim\mathcal{O}_{k_{\alpha_{n-3}}}(x_{a_{n-1}})$ have been chosen to agree with \eqref{vCR}.
 Moreover, the coordinates on the $\mathcal{O}_{k_i}$ must be chosen consistently following the OPE flow mentioned above.
 For example, $x_{q_4}$ is either $x_{a_3}$ if the OPE is taken as $\mathcal{O}_{k_{\alpha_1}}(x_{q_2})\mathcal{O}_{\sigma_3}(x_{a_3})\sim\mathcal{O}_{k_{\alpha_2}}(x_{a_3})$, or $x_{q_2}$ if the OPE is taken as $\mathcal{O}_{k_{\alpha_1}}(x_{q_2})\mathcal{O}_{\sigma_3}(x_{a_3})\sim\mathcal{O}_{k_{\alpha_2}}(x_{q_2})$.

 The rules for $v$-type conformal cross ratios \eqref{vCR} can be re-expressed in many different forms.
 To see this, we first assume that $x_{a_2}$ flows until the vertex containing $\mathcal{O}_{\sigma_{r_1}}$ where $x_{\sigma_{r_1}}$ starts flowing.
-Concretely, this means that the coordinate of the right operator of all OPE-like structures up to and including the OPE-like structure with the top operator at $x_{\sigma_{r_1}}$, are $x_{a_2}$.
+Concretely, this means that the coordinate of the right operator of all OPE vertices up to and including the OPE vertex with the top operator at $x_{\sigma_{r_1}}$, are $x_{a_2}$.
 Then, $x_{\sigma_{r_1}}$ flows up to the vertex containing $\mathcal{O}_{\sigma_{r_2}}$ where $x_{\sigma_{r_2}}$ starts flowing.
 We keep going on until the last vertex is reached.
 As a result, we find that

 where the odd-subscript $q$'s are not defined in terms of $a$'s by the flow as described above.
 We note however that their explicit coordinates are not needed since they always cancel in \eqref{vCR} (for every numerator containing an odd-subscript $q$, there is an equal denominator with the same odd-subscript $q$).